 Sunday: Bruges – Deinze, B D

 Relax and enjoy a morning sail before our coach picks us up and takes us to visit with Daniel Thiriez at Brasserie Thiriez in France.
-Daniel makes some fabulous Saison style beers and his incredible new double IPA is worth heading over the France for, since we can’t get it in the states yet!
+Daniel makes some fabulous Saison style beers and we are often treated to his latest creations long before they are available stateside.
 His tasting room will make you feel like you’ve traveled back in time to a place where you will want to stay awhile.
-If we are lucky, his wife Marielle, an artist who is as talented at painting as Daniel is at brewing, will show you her work in her atelier above the brewery.
+If we are lucky, his wife Marielle, an artist who is as talented at painting as Daniel is at brewing, will show you her work in her atelier in the brewery.

 After our moving visit to the Flanders Fields museum, we obviously will need a beer; so we’re off to visit one of Belgium’s smallest breweries –St. Canarus.
 “Dr. Canarus” is quite the character and his beers reflect that- from his tasty Tripel to the “Virgin of Gottem”-a blonde beer which has a single hopflower added to each bottle by hand!

 Interesting side note: Brian Strumke of Stillwater Artisanal Ales, from here in the USA, has done collaboration beers with both of the brewers we visit today.

 Dr. Canarus also has a beer called Pere Canard.
 Canard means duck in French, but is also a term used to mean drunk.
 No worries if you are feeling a bit ducky though, you are on beercation!
 After our visit to St. Canarus our coach will bring us back to the barge for dinner.

 This morning we can relax and soak in the scenery as we sail with the barge through lunchtime.
 Then it’s off to drive through farmland and hop fields to St. Bernardus brewery for a tour and tasting of their world class beers!